googleapis/nodejs-firestore/api-report/firestore.api.md

     _validateUserData(ignoreUndefinedProperties: boolean): void;
 }

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-//
 // @beta
 function constant(value: number): Expression;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-//
 // @beta
 function constant(value: string): Expression;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-//
 // @beta
 function constant(value: boolean): BooleanExpression;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-//
 // @beta
 function constant(value: null): Expression;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-//
 // @beta
 function constant(value: firestore.GeoPoint): Expression;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-//
 // @beta
 function constant(value: firestore.Timestamp): Expression;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-//
 // @beta
 function constant(value: Date): Expression;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-//
 // @beta
 function constant(value: Buffer | Uint8Array): Expression;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-//
 // @beta
 function constant(value: firestore.DocumentReference): Expression;

 // Warning: (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
 //
 // @beta
 function constant(value: api.IValue): Expression;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-//
 // @beta
 function constant(value: firestore.VectorValue): Expression;

 // Warning: (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 //
 // @beta (undocumented)
 function constant(value: unknown): Expression;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@code" is not defined in this configuration
-//
 // @beta
 function cosineDistance(fieldName: string, vector: number[] | VectorValue): FunctionExpression;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@code" is not defined in this configuration
-//
 // @beta
 function cosineDistance(fieldName: string, vectorExpression: Expression): FunctionExpression;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@code" is not defined in this configuration
-//
 // @beta
 function cosineDistance(vectorExpression: Expression, vector: number[] | VectorValue): FunctionExpression;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@code" is not defined in this configuration
-//
 // @beta
 function cosineDistance(vectorExpression: Expression, otherVectorExpression: Expression): FunctionExpression;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@code" is not defined in this configuration
-//
 // @beta
 function count(expression: Expression): AggregateFunction;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@code" is not defined in this configuration
-//
 // @beta
 function count(fieldName: string): AggregateFunction;

-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@code" is not defined in this configuration
-//
 // @beta
 function countAll(): AggregateFunction;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-//
 // @beta
 function countDistinct(expr: Expression | string): AggregateFunction;

 // @beta
 function countIf(booleanExpr: BooleanExpression): AggregateFunction;

-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-//
 // @beta
 function currentTimestamp(): FunctionExpression;